paymill/paymill-documentation/guides/sofort/transactions.html.md

 - `billing_address[postal_code]` : The postal code of the customer
 - `client_email` : Email address of the customer
 - `return_url`: The URL where the customer is redirected when he completed a **Sofort checkout**.
 The **Transaction status** can be `successful`, `failed` or `pending`.
 The **Transaction ID** and **status** are passed as URL parameters.
 - `cancel_url`: The URL where the customer is redirected when he cancels the **Sofort checkout**.
-More information on the handling a cancelled transaction can be found [here](/guides/sofort/transactions#handling-cancelled-payments).
+More information on the handling of a cancelled transaction can be found below in the section **Handling cancelled payments**.

 **Optional Parameters**